Plan Your Visit - Visitor Information Centres

 The Great Ocean Road Visitor Information Centre is located at Apollo Bay.

-Knowledgeable volunteers can help you make the most of your visit to our region.
+Knowledgeable staff can help you make the most of your visit to our region.

 Our Visitor Information Centres are ready to help you